Features

 A broker for the development said in a statement that, "One Sixteen is built to the highest standards of post-Sandy building codes for flood zone protection."

-From the listing: Immaculately designed, this 1,132-square-foot two-bedroom, two-bathroom residence features western exposures and a 53 square foot exterior balcony.
+From the listing: Immaculately designed, this 1,058-square-foot two-bedroom, two-bathroom residence features western exposures and a 53-square-foot exterior balcony.
 Expansive 9’ ceilings floor-to-ceiling windows flood the residence with an abundance of natural light, six-inch European stained white oak plank flooring throughout and abundant closet space accentuate the elegance and luxury of this thoughtfully designed residence.
-The open kitchen designed by Me and General Design delivers a fully integrated LG and GE stainless steel package See floor plan and full details here.
+See floor plan and full details here.

 363 Bond Street, Gowanus